 Furthermore, if you spend under £15 you’ll be asked to pay a £2 surcharge in addition to the £2.50 delivery fee.

 For me, however, Deliveroo’s focus on premium, quality restaurants is a big selling point because I don’t see the point in treating yourself to a takeaway unless you know it’s going to taste fantastic.
 Unfortunately, I’ve had one too many bad experiences with the quality of food I’ve purchased from several restaurants on Just Eat in the past.
 So I’ll be sticking to Deliveroo for my takeaway food orders in future, even if it does mean paying that little bit extra!

-If you enjoyed my Deliveroo review, keep an eye out for my follow-up post on Gourmet Burger Kitchen (also ordered from Deliveroo).
+If you enjoyed my Deliveroo review, check out my post on Gourmet Burger Kitchen (also ordered from Deliveroo).

 Deliveroo provided me with a complimentary voucher in return for writing this review.
 However, this has not influenced my opinion in any way.